Italy's GTECH to buy U.S. slot machine maker IGT in $6.4 billion deal

 GTECH, which had said last month it was in talks with IGT, said the deal is expected to generate $280 million in annual cost savings by the third year after the closing of the acquisition.

-Shares in GTECH were up about 3.5 percent at 0837 GMT (9:37 a.m.
-BST), outperforming Italy blue-chip index .FTMIB which was 1.2 percent higher, as traders and analysts said future cost savings were higher than expected.
+Shares in GTECH were up about 3.5 percent at 0837 GMT, outperforming Italy blue-chip index which was 1.2 percent higher, as traders and analysts said future cost savings were higher than expected.

 GTECH said it expects to finance the cash portion of the deal through a combination of cash it has currently available and new financing.